The Perfect Sacrifice

 For whosoever shall call upon the name of the Lord shall be saved.

 Using the two verses above is really where this falls apart.
-Even if you were to add in say I Cor 15:1-4 above, you would be giving a false way to receive salvation here.
-We must understand that Romans chapters 9 through 11 are written in regards to Paul’s desire and teaching concerning national Israel.
-Throughout he uses the word “saved” and “salvation” to both speak of God’s wrath on Israel nationally, yet also to the salvation spiritually of the “remnant” with the remnant being those of Israel that believe.
+Even if you were to add I Cor 15:1-4 above, you would be presenting a false way to receive salvation here.
+We must understand that Romans chapters 9 through 11 are written in regard to Paul’s desire and teaching concerning the nation of Israel.
+Throughout, he uses the word “saved” and “salvation” to both speak of God’s wrath on Israel nationally, yet also to the spiritual salvation of the “remnant”.
+The remnant refers to the believers among the Israelites.

-So for Romans 10:13 Paul is talking about calling upon the Lord for deliverance from wrath upon the nation.
-Before a person can do this however, they need to be one that believes for justification.
+In Romans 10:13, Paul is referring to calling upon the Lord for deliverance from wrath upon the nation.
+Before a person can do this, however, they need to be one who believes for justification.

-We must note that at this point the person leading another down the Romans Road has a number of options in telling the person how to receive salvation.
-For some they emphasize confessing Christ as Lord as in making Christ Lord of your life.
-Others take it the pray and ask Jesus into your “heart” route.
-Some take it in the willingness to confess and turn from sins route.
+We must note that at this point, the person leading another down the Romans Road has options to tell the person how to receive salvation.
+For some, they emphasize confessing Christ as Lord, as in making Christ Lord of your life.
+Others take the pray and ask Jesus into your “heart” route.
+Some take it in the “willingness to confess and turn from sins” route.
 Regardless, they are taking a passage and misapplying it due to misunderstanding the thought progression and context.

-The other thing here is that the salvation sometimes spoken of in verses like 10:13 is not talking itself about eternal life.
+Another point to consider is that the “salvation” sometimes referred to in verses like 10:13 is not talking about eternal life.

 The person sharing the Romans road is then to state that the result of salvation is peace with God and safety in Jesus Christ.
 But think of this, is there really safety and forgiveness in Jesus Christ if a lost person 1) didn’t really know the content of the gospel and 2) really didn’t understand how to receive it by faith alone in Christ alone?